The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 After you insert the element with the manually added ID, you need to remove the braces, the exclamation point, and the dollar sign that wraps up that ID.

-When using the file's title, make sure that this title is unique so Template Builder fetches the corresponding file or the generation process doesn't end in an error.
+When using the file's title, ensure that it is unique so the Template Builder can fetch the correct file and avoid errors during the generation process.

 Once you generate the template, it includes the selected element or the whole content of the file you've chosen.

-The way the uploaded file is displayed in the corresponding Document Template is different for online and offline versions of the file.
+The way the uploaded online file is displayed in the corresponding Document Template differs from offline versions of the file.

 Once the "Document Template Id" field is populated, you can generate the file.